NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 Claims transcription across trust domains SHOULD ensure that the workflow-related claims are preserved for auditability and accountability.
 This builds upon the principles defined in Section 2.5 of {{?I-D.ietf-oauth-identity-chaining}}.
 Specific transcription rules for workflow-related claims are defined as follows:

-* Preserving the txn claim.
-The txn claim serves as the immutable unique identifier for the cross-domain transaction.
-Both the AS and TTS SHOULD NOT modify or regenerate the txn value during transcription.
+* Preserving the `txn` claim.
+The `txn` claim serves as the immutable unique identifier for the cross-domain transaction.
+Both the AS and TTS SHOULD NOT modify or regenerate the `txn` value during transcription.
 It SHOULD be copied from the subject_token to the issued token to ensure auditability and accountability across different domains.
-To avoid collisions without a centralized namespace, the txn value can be generated as a high-entropy string or prefixed with a domain identifier.
+To avoid collisions without a centralized namespace, the `txn` value can be generated as a high-entropy string or prefixed with a domain identifier.

-* Evolving the req_wl claim.
-The req_wl SHOULD identify all the workloads that requested or exchanged tokens throughout the cross-domain transaction.
-Specifically, the AS in Trust Domain I SHOULD add the identifier of Workload A to the req_wl in the issued Txn-JAG.
-The TTS in Trust Domain II SHOULD add the identifier of Endpoint B to req_wl in the issued Txn-Token in Trust Domain II.
+* Evolving the `req_wl` claim.
+The `req_wl` SHOULD identify all the workloads that requested or exchanged tokens throughout the cross-domain transaction.
+Specifically, the AS in Trust Domain I SHOULD add the identifier of Workload A to the `req_wl` in the issued Txn-JAG.
+The TTS in Trust Domain II SHOULD add the identifier of Endpoint B to `req_wl` in the issued Txn-Token in Trust Domain II.
 This ensures that every point where claims may change is recorded, providing a trail of how the claims reached its current state.

 * Data Minimization.
-The AS in Trust Domain I MAY apply security and privacy strategies to workflow-related claims when issuing the Txn-JAG.
-Such measures include but not limited to Removal and Encryption.
+The processing or `req_wl` may exist privacy concerns that exposing topology of Domain I. The AS in Trust Domain I MAY apply security and privacy strategies to workflow-related claims when issuing the Txn-JAG.
+Such measures include but not limited to Removal.

     * Removal.
-Claims related to completed tasks or not required by downstream trust domains SHOULD be removed.
+Claims related to completed tasks or not required by downstream trust domains COULD be removed or redacted.
+If certain claims are required for end-to-end auditing, Domain I MAY take proper logs before removal.

-    * Encryption.
-If certain claims (e.g., specific user PII or the complete req_wl) are required for end-to-end auditing but must remain invisible to the entities in downstream trust domains, the AS in Trust Domain I MAY encrypt these specific claims, and ensure that only a designated auditor possessing the corresponding decryption key can access the plaintext.
-Mechanisms for key management and decryption are out of scope of this document.
+# Operational Considerations {#ops}

+* AS and TTS may be operated by the same service, or not.
+In the former case, some procedures listed in Section 3 and 4 could be merged.

-# Security Considerations
+# Security and Privacy Considerations

-TODO Security
+* As Domain I and II may have public Internet in between, the correct and confidential passing of `tctx` and `rctx` may require encryption or masking technique.

 # IANA Considerations